codilime/acid/README.rst

 KNOWN ISSUES
 ------------

-After running :code:`$ make dev-run` integration test (and possibly all connection to ZUUL) will fail.
+After running :code:`$ make dev-run` integration test (and possibly all connections to ZUUL) will fail.

-Current fix is to add read permissions for file :code:`/etc/zuul/zuul.conf` and manually start service :code:`zuul-scheduler` in virtual machine.
+Current fix is to add read permissions for file :code:`/etc/zuul/zuul.conf` and manually start :code:`zuul-scheduler` service inside 'vagrant'.